 The settlement of Jews in Opatów was connected to a bigger wave of migration of the Jewish population to Poland in the 16th century.
 Its characteristic feature was the transfer of Jews from large centres to smaller ones and from royal cities to noble cities.
-Because of this tendency, it is possible to notice that Opatów was the first noble city in the province of Sandomierz where Jews settled down.
-The oldest register of Jewish housings from 1507 does not mention Opatów.
-However, in 1518 Jews were probably already living in this city.
-In 1538 four Jewish families were stationed there.
-We can also notice that the Jewish presence in Opatów before 1514 was not likely because Opatów was the ‘income’ for the bishops of Lubusz Province.
-What’s more, the settlement of Jews on church properties appeared later on.
-Accordingly, the orthodox Jews settled down when the owner of abbey’s properties was Krzysztof Szydłowiecki (1514–1532), the Chancellor of the Crown.
-It was the time of Opatów’s flourishing, which encouraged people to settle down in the city.
+It is worth noting that Opatów was the first noble city in the province of Sandomierz where Jews settled down.
+The oldest register of Jewish housings from 1507 does not mention Opatów[1.1].
+In 1518, however, the town already had some Jewish inhabitants[1.2].
+In 1538, four Jewish families were registered in Opatów[1.3].
+It is important to note that Jews were very unlikely to have lived in Opatów before 1514, seeing that the town had been a property of the bishops of the Lubusz Province and Jewish people hardly ever settled in church-owned localities.
+It is most likely, therefore, that Jews began to arrive to the town when Great Chancellor of the Crown Krzysztof Szydłowiecki became the town's owner (1514–1532).
+Szydłowiecki's rule was a period of glory for Opatów, which encouraged people to settle in the town.

 The Administrator has made all possible efforts to present the content accuratly and up-to-date in a way that does not infringe upon the rights of third parties, including copyrights, but cannot guarantee it.
 Therefore erroneous information on the website may not be the basis for claims.
 If you have any questions, please contact us at the following e-mail address: firstname.lastname@example.org